 Smørrebrød comes in a plethora of different flavors, styles, and price ranges.
-One of my favorites is the budget smørrebrød from Rita's.
-This local shop offers 12 DKK pieces of "budget" smørrebrød which are fresh, flavorful, and a favorite among...
+One of my favorites is the budget smørrebrød from Rita's, in which thin slices of Danish rye bread are covered with toppings like pork or beef meatballs, roasted calf...

 Øster Farimagsgade 10, 2100 København, Denmark

 A visit to Denmark must include trying the country's famous, impossible-to-pronounce open-faced sandwich, smørrebrød (I'm fairly certain that only native Danish speakers can pronounce it properly -"SMUHR-bruth").
 Smørrebrød translates to "buttered...

 As I arrived in Copenhagen for the first time, I followed the map from the subway to my hostel.
 All was going smoothly until a police officer who was directing traffic stopped me from passing.
 I stood there with my big pack on my front and back...

 While the little mermaid is good for what she is, just about everyone who sees her finds her...well...small.
 It shouldn't be a surprise for something that is quite literally called the LITTLE mermaid, but somehow she often still disappoints.
 What...